annecmg/annecmg.github.io/index.md

 # News

+## September 2024

+* Laura Patiño Medina started as a PhD student - in co-supervision with [Astrid Bryon](https://www.wur.nl/nl/Personen/Astrid-dr.ir.-AEE-Astrid-Bryon.htm), she will work on microbiome-virome interactions in whiteflies.
+Welcome Laura!
+* A new Msc student started: Liz Villabona Arenas will work on featurization of plant virus genomes, in co-supervision with [Dimitris Karapliafis](https://www.wur.nl/en/persons/dimitris-karapliafis.htm).
+Welcome Liz!

 ## July 2024

 * We are looking for a [PhD student](https://www.wur.nl/en/vacancy/phd-position-in-spatiotemporal-diversity-of-phages.htm): In this project, you will combine bioinformatics and modelling to untangle the drivers of phage diversity across space and time.
 Co-supervised by [Hilje Doekes](https://www.wur.nl/nl/personen/hilje-doekes.htm) from the [Laboratory of Genetics](https://wur.eu/GEN)